Directory of the largest industrial companies in Germany for direct download as Excel list

 We offer a unique overview of the German industry – easily downloadable as Excel list.
 Our list covers all sectors of the German industry, from traditional mechanical engineering to chemical companies.
 The more than 1,000 companies listed are active in various directions, whether as construction suppliers or automotive suppliers.
 Our list contains detailed sales figures for 2015-2018, based on the annual reports published in the financial statements.
 Through our industry list you can acquire new customers, win partners and conduct market analyses.
 The practical Excel format also makes it easy to transfer the list to your CRM system (if desired).

-This information is included in the list of the largest industrial companies in Germany
+This information is included in the database

 - Company name